bplmaps/lmec-main-site/content/articles/welcome-spring-2023-interns.md

 ---
-title: An interview with the Spring 2023 Interns
+title: An Interview with the Spring 2023 Interns
 author: Joshua Aldwinckle-Povey, Nick Duffy, Vy Phan, Aditi Shankar
 description: Meet the team of wonderful student interns who have been hard at work this semester on various LMEC projects